amtega/ansible_role_iptables/README.md

 ## Role Variables

 A list of all the default variables for this role is available in `defaults/main.yml`.
+The role setups the following facts:

+- iptables_hostvars_zones: list of zones loaded from host vars.
+- iptables_zones_managed: list of zones managed by the role.
+- iptables_hostvars_services: list of services loaded from host vars.
+- iptables_services_managed: list of services managed by the role.

 ## Dependencies